The CBH characterisation theorem beyond algebraic quantum theory: The CP*-construction

-The CP*-construction lets us build a new category whose objects are `abstract C*-algebras' in the original category and whose morphisms are abstract completely positive maps.
-The following notion makes the notion of `abstract C*-algebra' we use more precise.
+The CP*-construction lets us build a new category whose objects are abstract C*-algebras coming from the original category and whose morphisms are abstract completely positive maps.
+To do this, we first make precise what we mean by `abstract C*-algebra'.